allpix-squared/allpix-squared/doc/usermanual/06_models/04_trapping.md

 }
 `$, and the results extrapolated to $`T = -30 \,\text {°C }`$.

+Note that an erratum has been made in the model.

 A scaling from electrons to holes was performed based on the default values in Weightfield2 \[[@weightfield2]\].

 This model can be selected in the configuration file via the parameter `trapping_model = "mandic"`.